mattcarlotta/nvi/bin/README.md

 - Which byte within the current line is being processed: `25`
 - Lastly, the debug message: `The key "..." contains an invalid interpolated variable...etc`

-In layman's terms, this debug message is stating that a key's value contains an interpolated key "${...}" that doesn't match any parsed keys.
+In layman's terms, this debug message is stating that a key's value contains an interpolated key `"${KEY}"` that doesn't match any parsed keys.

 Not all debug logs will have all the details above, but will generally follow the same pattern.